 Extended program in early and elementary or secondary education

 In the extended program, a student generally begins work on the professional studies component in the third year of study.
-Information on specific requirements for all academic majors is available in the Department of Teaching and Learning, in the College of Humanities and Sciences’ associate dean’s office or through the department of the chosen major.
-Students may visit soe.vcu.edu/academics_programs/teaching-and-learning for information about programs in the Department of Teaching and Learning.
 A student in the extended program must maintain a minimum cumulative GPA of 2.8 for admission to teacher preparation and clinical experience and, prior to the fifth year, a minimum GPA of 3.0 for admission to the graduate study portion of the program.

 Transfer students and students currently attending VCU who wish to change their majors to this program must have a minimum GPA of 2.0; however, note the much higher GPA requirement for admission to teacher preparation and then to graduate study.
 All students in the program, upon completion of 60 hours of undergraduate course work and prior to completion of 90 hours, must apply for admission to teacher education.
-To be accepted, a student must have a minimum GPA of 2.8 and must have achieved the required commonwealth of Virginia scores on Praxis core tests and must have achieved the established score for the three tests.
+To be accepted, a student must have a minimum GPA of 2.8 and must have achieved satisfactory scores on the Scholastic Aptitude Test, the American College Test or the Graduate Record Examination.

 Students who pursue one of the extended teacher preparation programs follow a series of steps as noted in order to meet all requirements, including the 153/154 credits.

 - Scores from Scholastic Aptitude Test or American College Test